Last updated on :24 Feb, 2026

 Mix 2 tablespoons of Multani Mitti with 1 teaspoon of coconut or olive oil.
 Apply a thin layer on the skin and let it rest for 15 minutes.
 Rinse off gently with lukewarm water.
 Perfect for dry skin, offering intense moisture and nourishment.

 Take 2 tablespoons of Multani Mitti and mix with enough water to make a smooth paste.
 Apply a thin layer and leave it on for 15–20 minutes.
 Wash off with cool water.
-Suitable for all skin types, it deeply cleanses and purifies the skin.
+It can help remove excess oil and surface dirt.
+Perform a patch test first to see how your skin responds.

-While Multani Mitti is widely used, it is crucial to maintain a balanced perspective on its application.
+While Multani Mitti is widely used, it is crucial to maintain a balanced approach to its use.
 The high absorbency that makes it beneficial for oily skin can be detrimental to dry or sensitive skin types.
 Excessive use can strip the skin of its natural moisture barrier, potentially leading to increased irritation and dryness.
+Multani mitti masks can also irritate inflamed acne or worsen eczema/psoriasis.

 Furthermore, because Multani Mitti is a natural clay, there is a risk of contamination from heavy metals or other trace elements, depending on the source.
 A study on the toxic element composition of Multani Mitti indicated the presence of trace elements, necessitating caution regarding the source and quality of the product, especially if used frequently or in large amounts [9].

 Multani Mitti, or Fuller’s Earth, is a time-honored natural substance valued for its absorbent and exfoliating properties for the skin and hair.
-Integrating it into your skincare and hair care routine can support healthier, brighter, and more beautiful skin and hair.
-It is important to select a high-quality, reputable source for the clay and to use it carefully, especially by conducting a patch test and discontinuing use if any negative side effects occur.
+Using it in your skincare or hair care routine may help maintain the appearance of your skin and hair.
+It is important to select a high-quality, reputable clay source and use it carefully, including conducting a patch test and discontinuing use if any adverse effects occur.

 Multani Mitti does not alter the skin’s inherent colour or make it “fairer.”
 It can help improve skin complexion by removing impurities, excess oil, and tan, which may temporarily brighten the skin’s appearance.

-Multani Mitti can be mixed with water (for oily skin), rose water, yoghurt, milk, or honey (for dry skin) for various skincare benefits.
+Multani Mitti can be mixed with water, rose water, yoghurt, milk, or honey to make a skin paste.
+Choose a combination that works best for your skin type.

 Individuals with very dry or severely sensitive skin, open wounds, cuts, or chronic inflammatory skin conditions like eczema or psoriasis should avoid using Multani Mitti to prevent further irritation or dryness.